The OCD Clinic is part of our adult primary care mental health services in:

+The OCD Clinic is for adults experiencing difficulties with OCD, whether the problem is mild or very severe.
+We offer a high-quality evidence-based help based on the latest research and NHS guidelines.
 We provide care and treatment according to each person’s need.
-Therapies on offer include supported self-help using CBT principles and a CBT for OCD course.
+Therapies on offer include supported self-help using Cognitive Behavioural Therapy (CBT) principles and a CBT for OCD course.
 All our services are based on best practice guidelines.

 What can I expect?

 When you are referred to the clinic we will offer you an assessment meeting with an expert clinician.
-At your assessment meeting we will discuss your difficulties with OCD and we will agree the best treatment plan together.
+At this meeting we will discuss your difficulties with OCD and we will agree the best treatment plan together.
 You will also be offered the opportunity to sign up to the Research Network.
 This network offers you a chance to find out about the research happening in the clinic.

 How do I get referred to the OCD clinic?

-'If I am experiencing OCD and want some help'
+"I am experiencing OCD and want some help"

-'If I am concerned about someone I know with OCD'
+"I am concerned about someone I know with OCD"